jpgreninger/protocolpp/README.md

           supported including 448 and 25519.
 Suppoort for all authentication methods now supported (RSA, PSK, ECDSA, DSA)

-test - Runs the CPPUNIT tests for Protocol++.
+test - Runs the CPPUNIT tests for Protocol++®.
 Message outputs are for negative testing

 Supported Platforms